tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 “Oof,” was Ben’s reply.
 Coming from the journalist, I was sure that stung.

-“What are you supposed to do?”
+“What are *you* supposed to do?”
 Cruz asked.

 Ben raised his hands up and mimed holding a camera.
 “I’m here to document everything.
 Get pictures of you guys, take in the details.
 My usual job.”

 That sounded a lot less stressful than the rest of us.

 We walked in silence until we came to a large, silver door with a rotating wheel in the center.
 It seemed out of place—like it should be in a submarine.
 Two of the Doctors—Meyers and Chilton, I think—rotated the handle and pulled the door open.
 We walked in single file to a small hallway that opened into…another room.
 “Take your seats,” one of the doctors instructed.
 I looked around and saw seats positioned evenly through one side of the room, with two located at the far end.
-Texas turned, their suit creaking.
+Texas turned, his suit creaking.

-“Is this the shuttle?” she asked.
+“Is this the shuttle?” he asked.
 There were no windows, just metal walls.
 There was a hiss of air as the door sealed itself on the other side of the small hallway…no, not a hallway.
 An antechamber.

 “Yes.”
 Dr. Jameson replied as they hauled shut another door with an identical spinning wheel.
 I began to hear my heartbeat in my ears.
 On a far wall there were what looked like multiple dressers, all away from the seats and divided by a low metal barrier.